AdobeDocs/experience-manager-65.en/help/commerce/cif/develop.md

 For local CIF project development using the AEM and the CIF add-on following steps:

-1. Get the AEM 6.5 release, we recommend also to install the last available service pack
+1. Get the AEM 6.5 release and install the AEM 6.5 Service Pack.
+AEM 6.5 Service Pack 7 is requiered, however we recommend to install the last available service pack.

-Unpack the AEM .jar to create the `crx-quickstart` folder, run:
+1. Unpack the AEM .jar to create the `crx-quickstart` folder, run:

     ```bash
     java -jar <jar name> -unpack